What is the Texas Off-Road Invitational?

 Breakfast will be available at your hotel.
 It is recommended that attendees BYO first coffee.

 How will the journalist attendees get their content?

-General Sam's Offroad Park provides journalists and content creators the opportunity to create unique content in a number of challenging drive scenarios.
-There are also areas where photographs and videos can be staged, such as cabins, campsites, mud pits, a fording area, a sand pit, a rock climb, fields, trails, and a gravel road.
+Brazos Valley Off-Road Park provides journalists and content creators the opportunity to create unique content in a number of challenging drive scenarios.
+There are also areas where photographs and videos can be staged, such as cabins, campsites, mud pits, a fording area, fields, trails, and a gravel road.
 There are also areas where journalists can sit and conduct interviews in the shade.